michaelteter/michaelteter.github.io/_posts/2024-08-07-livebook-cant-connect-after-upgrade.md

 [LiveBook Changelog](https://github.com/livebook-dev/livebook/blob/v0.13.3/CHANGELOG.md?plain=1#L66)

 To make your node visible to LiveBook now, you must use long names.

-So when starting iex, use `--name` instead of --sname.
+Now when starting iex, use `--name` instead of --sname.

 Then in the LiveBook config, specify the full node name such as myproject@mymac.local (for local Mac users).